 Politics, voting and the law is very important because it helps ensure you get your voice heard and understand the options.
-It is important you understand topics like voting and how laws are made so that you have a voice on how the country is run and a say on who you think would better meet your needs/represent your interests.
-Everyone over 18, who is not in prison or under section as part of the mental health act has for example the right to vote when an election is held.
-The National election when the whole country votes for the Prime Minister and party normally every 4 years.
-There are also local elections for local issues.
+It is important you understand topics, like voting and how laws are made so that you have a voice on how the country is run and a say on who you think would better meet your needs/represent your interests.
+Everyone over the age of 18, who is not in prison or under Section as part of the Mental Health Act has, for example, the right to vote when an Election is held.
+The National Election is when the whole country votes for the Prime Minister and Party, normally every 4 years.
+There are also Local Elections for local issues.

 Video clips from UK Parliament on Understanding Parliament

 Video clip on Understanding how laws are made.

 Video clip on Understanding the House of Commons.

 Video Clip on Equality and Diversity.

 Human Rights Act explained by the British Human Rights Institute. https://youtube/BOc-fpC1bak

 Every Vote Counts.
 Easy Read.
 Comprehensive, about voting and politics. https://www.everyvotecounts.org.uk

 This online MP for a week game from U.K. Parliament website Builds understanding of the role of an MP.
 Gives lots of useful activities and teaching resources.

 U.K. Parliament resources How it Works looking into how parliament works a post 16 resource booklet https://learning.parliament.uk/resources/how-it-works-parliament-government-democracy-and-you-16-18-booklet/This resource covers the following important topics •Democracy and what this looks like in the UK